 Battling the Widespread of Fake Diplomas

-Diploma mills are now increasingly daring in marketing their illegal services online.
+Diploma mills are now increasingly daring in marketing their illegal services online as fake diplomas.
 Diploma mills are rife not only in Indonesia but also in the UK.
 According to Jisc, the UK’s technology and IT agency for higher education, 85 websites of bogus UK universities have been shut down over the past five years as part of a government crackdown on widespread diploma fraud as quoted from The Guardian (8/02/2021).

 Among dozens of bogus university websites was Newcastle Business College, which claims to bring thousands of British students to its campus each year, but in actuality, it has no physical location in the UK.
 The institution has a phone number that is only used for voicemail.